TransferHee/NestedCD/README.md

-# Modified Chamfer Distance (MCD)
+# Nested Chamfer Distance (NCD-n)

-This repository contains the official PyTorch code for the Modified Chamfer Distance metric from paper:
+This repository contains the official PyTorch code for the Nested Chamfer Distance metric from paper:

-[Novel Point Cloud Distance Metrics for Error Sensitivity Control in Deep Point Processing]
+[Novel Point Cloud Distance Metrics with Adjustable Error Sensitivity and Shape Compensation]

 ## Requirements